securityfirst/tent-content/contents_en/communications/social-media/advanced/online-abuse.md

 Doxing involves publishing someone's personal contact information online to intimidate or punish them.
 It may accompany other abuse, like the publication of intimate images.

 Doxing is an obvious violation of your right to privacy.
+Generally, in law, the right to privacy trumps freedom of expression.